January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Strategic analysis

-• Low‑friction onboarding: In‑app prompts and a referral status page made sharing natural.
+• In‑app prompts and a referral status page made sharing easy.

-• Cost controls: Reward caps kept the program sustainable.
+• Reward caps controlled costs as the program scaled.

 Actionable takeaways

-1. Identify your “core value” reward: extra seats, API credits, premium features, or extended trials.
+1. Pick a “core value” reward: extra seats, API credits, premium features, or extended trials.

-4. Use milestone notifications to reinforce positive behavior.
+4. Use milestone notifications to reinforce sharing behavior.

 2. Uber’s Ride Credit Referral System

-Uber used two‑sided incentives to grow both riders and drivers, offering ride credits for riders and cash bonuses for driver referrals.
-Keeping rewards in‑ecosystem drove immediate product usage and helped solve supply‑demand imbalances during expansion3.
+Uber grew riders and drivers with two‑sided incentives: ride credits for riders and cash or bonuses for drivers.
+Keeping rewards in‑ecosystem drove immediate use and helped balance supply and demand as the platform expanded3.

 Two individuals exchanging a golden car coin, representing car-sharing or ride service, with a location pin and city outline.